-For centuries, people have viewed Halloween as a time when the veil between life and death is temporarily raised.
-It is the time when the dead can mingle with the living.
+Victorian Era Halloween festivities showcased the supernatural.
+For centuries, people viewed Halloween as a time when the veil between life and death raised, allowing the dead to mingle with the living, however briefly.
 Ancient autumn rituals that had been practiced throughout the British Isles and Europe were eventually transformed and Christianized.
 Despite attempts to tame these practices and beliefs, the supernatural ruled Victorian Era Halloween festivities.

 Many of the old beliefs were changing by the Victorian Era, According to historian Lesley Bannatyne, “… the world had turned on its head.
 Darwin had published The Origin of the Species (1859), and archeology, spurred by excavations in Egypt and Greece, excited the public imagination.
 Victorians began to see history as a series of progressive layers.”